ppy/osu-wiki/news/2018-04-23-twc-quarters-recap.md

 Things got really interesting in the match between France and Indonesia.
 The losses of France usually came down to a single misplay, and they eventually took a point on the FreeMod [t+pazolite - Elder Dragon Legend (ft.
 Kabocha)](https://osu.ppy.sh/beatmapsets/761951#taiko/1602056) despite the 2 mod advantage of Indonesia.
 Overall though, **Indonesia will take their revenge on France 5-1**, the same score they lost by last year.

-Only one Argentinian player woke up for their match, resulting in a **win by default for Japan.**
+Only one Argentinian player made it to their match, resulting in a **win by default for Japan.**

 South Korea edged out Poland on every match they played, but that didn't stop CreepyDuck from pulling off this crazy score on Viden:
 ![](/wiki/shared/news/2018-04-19-twc-ro16-recap/viden-poland-south-korea.jpg)